slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"Only the weak are cruel.
 Gentleness can only be expected from the strong."
 -- Leo Buscaglia [1924]*

+> *"Waiting is painful.
+Forgetting is painful.
+But not knowing which to do is the worst kind of suffering." (...)
+"Close some doors today.
+Not because of pride, incapacity or arrogance, but simply because they lead you nowhere." (...)
+"You drown not by falling into a river, but by staying submerged in it."
+-- Paulo Coelho [1947]*

 > *"In all things — except love — start with the exit strategy.
 Prepare for the ending.
 Almost anything is easier to get into than out of."
 -- Kevin Kelly [1952]*